New Alaska Airlines Business Credit Card Benefits: Save on Inflight Purchases and Lounge Passes

 - 20% off inflight food, beverages and Wi-Fi purchases

 These are the same perks that were recently added to the Alaska Airlines Visa Signature® credit card.
 I’ve got the Alaska Airlines Business card and I’m happy to see that the discount on inflight purchases applies to Wi-Fi, which can get expensive.
-The 50% off Alaska Airlines-lounge day passes is nice, but most Alaska lounges are part of the Priority Pass network and lots of other cards that come with a Priority Pass membership, like the Chase Sapphire Reserve® and The Platinum Card® from American Express, allow you to bring two guests for free.
+The 50% off Alaska Airlines-lounge day passes is nice, but most Alaska lounges are part of the Priority Pass network and lots of other cards that come with a Priority Pass membership, like the Chase Sapphire Reserve® and The Platinum Card® from American Express, allow you to bring two guests.
+Enrollment required for select benefits.

 New Alaska Airlines Business Credit Card Perks

 The Alaska Airlines Business credit card has a bonus of 40,000 Alaska Airlines miles after spending $2,000 on purchases in the first 90 days of opening the account.
 After you complete the minimum spending requirements and each year on your account anniversary, you’ll receive a coach Companion Fare.
 With the Companion Fare you you can bring a companion on your Alaska Airlines flight for only $121 ($99 fare, plus taxes and fees from $22) depending on your flight.